 Not only can yoga improve cognitive function, but it is well known to enhance feelings of well-being and improve our reactions to stress (further preventing memory loss)!

-I hope this list of simple secrets to improve your memory (naturally) gives you the information and the motivation you need to start consuming the foods and making the lifestyle changes which will keep your mind engaged for years to come.
+I hope this list of simple secrets to improve your memory (naturally) gives you the information and the motivation you need to start consuming the foods and making the lifestyle changes that will keep your mind engaged for years to come.
 Remember, health is wealth!
 Put your health at the top of your priority list and the “return on investment” will be worth it!

 Stephanie’s holistic journey began when she and her sons overcame chronic illness through the use of holistic medicine!
 Now, healthier in her 40’s than she was in her 20’s, Stephanie has an international homeopathic medicine practice, seeing patients over video chat from her home in West Palm Beach, FL.
 While Stephanie manages a broad range of chronic illnesses, she has acquired special homeopathic training for children with Autism, Lyme Disease,